Competition Framework

 British Rowing Online Entry (BROE2)

 The online system for making entries to British Rowing affiliated competitions.
 The ‘2’ suffix comes from it being version 2.
-Only clubs that are affiliated to British Rowing have access to BROE2.
-Check out our online tutorial that provides step-by-step instructions on how to enter a crew using BROE2.
+Only clubs have access to BROE2.
+Check out this video tutorial, which provides step-by-step instructions on how to enter a crew using BROE2.

 Handy resources to help you understand the Competition Framework